High School Play Festival

 Time: Shows may not run longer than 45 minutes.
 All students and set pieces must be in the area behind the start line until time begins, and must cross the finish line before timing will stop.
 Only the stage manager’s stopwatch provides the official running time.
 The 45 minute period includes the time for setting up the stage, performing the play, and clearing the stage.

 Sound: All Festival host sites provide a house sound system, soundboard, and auxiliary cable, for playback of digital sound files.
 CDs are no longer being used at any Festival locations.
+Wireless microphones are rarely used and are not provided by hosts.
+Some host sites are unable to accommodate wireless mics due to frequency issues (contact your host to discuss).
 Please see your site’s website page for more details about sound options for your site.
 NCTC no longer requires teachers to submit sound cue sheets to their host, but you must indicate (on your light cue sheet) if your performance will have sound cues that will utilize the house sound system.
 You are responsible for bringing any adapters needed for your MP3 player, laptop, tablet or device.
 Participating students will run their own sound cues from their device.
 Files should be downloaded, do not plan to rely on WiFi signal.
 Host sites will provide a board operator to set master volume levels and assist with any troubleshooting related to the board and sound system.

 Lights and Sound Testing: Student crew members may enter the booth no earlier than 10 minutes before their show’s start time.
 Lighting and sound checks may be conducted during this time.
 Teachers may also be in the booth during the 10 minute pre-show time, to answer student questions and make adjustments, but teachers must exit the booth prior to the show start time.
 NEW: Teachers are not permitted onstage during the 10 minute pre-show tech period.
 If a participating school is providing spotlights or an additional sound system (mics, amplifiers, etc.), these items may be set-up by students and tested in the 10 minutes prior to GO and can remain onstage (or in place) after testing.
 Smaller light and sound items can be tested in the 10 minutes before performance, but must be moved behind the start line prior to time beginning.
 If any equipment is positioned in the house, adequate tape must be used with cords (and provided by participant) to prevent trip hazards.
 All equipment must be moved behind the finish line in the 45 minute performance period, before time is stopped.